 The APA board and Challenge Committee welcome direct input, including criticism and suggestions.
 Evidence of ineligibility, horse abuse, or other serious concerns about any trainer in the Challenge is also welcome when presented directly to APA.
 Use by trainers of social media and other public forums to make allegations against their peers or against the APA will be cause for review by the APA and could lead to removal from the competition.

-Riders will complete an agility pattern which will include the following:
+Riders will complete an agility pattern to include the following:

-A diagram of the pattern will be made available to trainers upon arrival at the Finale.
+A diagram of the pattern will be made available to trainers upon arrival at the National tournament, in the packets.